nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 <li>You should <b>NOT</b> be involved in inpatient care.</li>
 </ul>

 <br>
 Second priority: daily scheduled outpatient encounters (telephone and face-to-face).
 <br>
+Third priority: going to operating room to assist with cases.
 <br>

-### Expectations for Daytime Intern #2 (:
+### Expectations for Daytime Intern #2 ("inpatient intern"):

-Thursdays: In clinic.
+Thursdays: In clinic.<br>
 Other days: Working in a dyad with the second senior-most trainee.
 You should be in the OR when he or she is in the OR.
 You should both see consults together.

-Expectations of the Nighttime intern:
+### Expectations of the Nighttime intern:

 Ensure complete preoperative preparations for all inpatients done in timely fashion.